-AutoCAD proprietary format "DWG" is supported.
-Because it is not an open standard format, MU+ import supports it with some limitations.
+AutoCAD proprietary format "DWG" is supported, as well as "DXF" format.
+Because it is not an open standard format, MIKE+ import supports it with some limitations.
 E.g. geometry and some simple attributes are supported, while labels are not supported.